Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions

 \textbf{Hyperparameter Details.} For both Transformers and LSTMs, we vary the number of layers $\in \{1, 2\}$, learning rate $\in \{0.0001, 0.0003, 0.0005\}$, and model width (d\_model/hidden\_size) $\{128, 256\}$.
 We set the batch size as $128$ and the FFN size as twice the width.
 For LSTMs, we keep the embedding size the same as the hidden size.
 Both models are trained with Adam \citep{adam} optimization and using Dropout regularization with probability $0.2$.

-\textbf{Results.} Figure \ref{fig:sensi_imdb_sst} shows the word softmax-sensitivity for Transformers and LSTMs across different iterations of training for SST and IMDB datasets.
-The word label-sensitivity and embedding label-sensitivity for SST dataset is provided in Figure \ref{fig:sensi_sst}.
+\textbf{Results.} Figure \ref{fig:sensi_imdb_sst} shows the word softmax-sensitivity for both models across different iterations of training for SST and IMDB datasets.
+The word label-sensitivity and embedding label-sensitivity for SST is provided in Figure \ref{fig:sensi_sst}.

 We find that across all three measures, both Transformers and LSTMs learn functions of increasing sensitivity where they prioritize learning functions of lower sensitivity first.
 We found `word label-sensitivity' and `word softmax-sensitivity' to correlate well with \emph{generalization gap} (i.e., the difference between train accuracy and test accuracy).
 Since the measures are very similar, there is a strong correlation between the two measures themselves.
 We did not find any non-trivial correlation between `embedding label-sensitivity' and generalization gap.
 Note that unlike random and sparse Boolean functions, on real datasets, we did not find Transformers converging to functions with lower sensitivity.